 STICKING WITH GOLD

-Managers such as Peter Frech, of the hybrid Quantex Commodity Fund, said they were retaining their precious metals positions, while recognizing that performance would be volatile over the next few months as uncertainty around QE3 and the wrangling over the U.S. debt ceiling continues.
+Managers such as Peter Frech, of the hybrid Quantex Commodity Fund, said they were retaining their precious metals positions, while recognising that performance would be volatile over the next few months as uncertainty around QE3 and the wrangling over the U.S. debt ceiling continues.